octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

     weather.setLasterWeather("It's raining")
     weather.notifyObservers()

-Communication in this way allows for a high degree of decoupling while still providing certainty about being notified.
+Communication in this way allows for a high degree of decoupling while still providing certainty about being notified.[@gamma_design_1994]

 ### The Mediator Pattern